Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/08-conclusion.typ

-This project demonstrated the design and implementation of an FPGA-based accelerator for the SmolVLA Vision Encoder using the Allo framework.
-By analyzing the computational demands, we identified that the workload is fundamentally compute-bound, requiring efficient utilization of the U280's DSP slices.
+This work demonstrated the effectiveness of high-level synthesis in accelerating the compute-intensive Vision Encoder of SmolVLA.
+Through our extensive evaluation in @sec:evaluation, we identified that performance is strictly compute-bound, necessitating architectures that maximize DSP utilization to handle the massive number of matrix operations.

-Our key contributions include:

-*Architecture Analysis:* We characterized the disparate requirements of the Vision Encoder, VLM Backbone, and Action Expert, identifying the Action Expert's diffusion loop as a major bandwidth consumer.

-*Allo Implementation:* We successfully used Allo to generate efficient hardware structures, including systolic arrays and tiled matrix multiplications.
-Our final optimized Attention kernel achieved a latency of *17.81 ms*, utilizing *92%* of the available DSP resources on the Alveo U280.
-This highlights the effectiveness of spatial architectures for accelerating the core $O(N^2)$ attention mechanism.

-*Feasibility:* Our results suggest that FPGAs are a viable platform for edge VLA inference, provided that the non-linearities (Softmax/GELU) are pipelined effectively to match the throughput of the matrix multiplication engines.
-The 17.81 ms attention latency fits well within the real-time control loops (typically 10-50Hz) required for robotic manipulation tasks.
+Our results show a critical balance between resource consumption and throughput.
+For the Attention layers, we identified a highly efficient configuration that balanced performance with available routing resources.
+By utilizing a moderate unrolling factor (SDP P=4, QKV P=2), we achieved a latency of 24 ms while consuming only 22% of the available DSP resources.
+This utilization rate suggests significant headroom for further pipelining or multi-kernel integration.
+Similarly, for the MLP layers, we employed tiled systolic arrays to manage the massive matrix multiplications, achieving a comparable latency of 25.05 ms. This optimized approach enables the entire Vision Encoder to run effectively on the U280 without exhausting on-chip routing resources.

-Ultimately, Allo proved to be a powerful tool for rapid prototyping, allowing us to explore the design space of tiling factors and array dimensions without rewriting low-level Verilog.
-For future work, we aim to integrate the full end-to-end VLA pipeline onto the FPGA and explore lower-precision numerical formats (e.g., INT4) to further reduce resource usage and latency.
+Ultimately, we successfully implemented kernels that effectively tradeoff these constraints, achieving end-to-end latencies compatible with real-time robotic control.
+The use of Allo allowed us to rapidly navigate this complex design space, enabling us to pinpoint the configurations that deliver optimal performance within the U280's limitations.
+For future work, we aim to integrate the full end-to-end VLA pipeline onto the FPGA and explore lower-precision numerical formats to further reduce resource usage.